charcones patio design concept

 Lounge

 Consistent with traditional Andalusian courtyard design, lounge seating is engineered for comfort in outdoor environments.
-It features low-profile structures, natural linen or canvas upholstery, and frames constructed from solid wood or stone.
-The upholstery develops a natural patina, with cushions and fabric designed to show the effects of use and exposure to Mediterranean sunlight, aligning with an aesthetic that values the character gained from aging materials.
+It features low-profile structures, natural canvas toned upholstery, and frames constructed from solid, weather resistant wood.
+The upholstery uses sturdy performance fabrics that replicate the look and feel of natural materials while withstanding the Mediterranean sun and outdoor elements, aligning with an aesthetic that values the character gained from aging materials.

 Textile Characteristics